DragonOfMath/discord-dragon-bot/docs/index.md

 Aliases: `make`, `new`

 Create new self-assignable role(s), with no special permissions.
 You can assign a color to a role by appending it with `:color`, e.g. `artist:#FFFF00` (for yellow).
+Use commas to separate role names.

 ### `roles.rename oldname newname` *Privileged*

 Aliases: `name`

 Renames an existing role.
+Use quote marks for multi-word role names.

 ### `roles.recolor role color` *Privileged*

 Aliases: `color`

 Replaces color of an existing role.
+Use quote marks for multi-word role names.

 ### `roles.assign ...roles` *Privileged*

 Aliases: `register`

 Makes role(s) self-assignable.
+Use commas to separate role names.

 ### `roles.unassign ...roles` *Privileged*

 Aliases: `unregister`

 Makes role(s) un-self-assignable.
+Use commas to separate role names.

 ### `roles.permissions role ...flags` *Privileged*